You are here

-Ongoing exhibitions at the museum include Return to a Native Place: Algonquian Peoples of the Chesapeake” allows you to meet the Native peoples of the Chesapeake Bay through maps, ceremonial objects, photographs and more.
+Ongoing exhibitions at the museum include Return to a Native Place: Algonquian Peoples of the Chesapeake, which allows you to meet the Native peoples of the Chesapeake Bay through maps, ceremonial objects, photographs and interactive displays.
 These details can help you have a deeper understanding of just how prevalent Native Americans were, and are, to the areas surrounding DC.

-“Our Universes: Traditional Knowledge Shapes Our World” focuses on Native cosmology and how annual ceremonies serve as a window to Native ancestral teachings.
-The practices and philosophies of this great culture will give you a better sense of their history, and will enlighten you as to how these teachings still affect the modern world.
-Indoor and outdoor sculptures are on view, along with “As We Grow: Traditions, Toys, Games,” which displays Native American toys from North, Central and South America.
-The museum also offers family programs, guided tours and live musical performances.
+Our Universes: Traditional Knowledge Shapes Our World focuses on Native cosmology and how annual ceremonies serve as a window to Native ancestral teachings.
+The practices and philosophies of eight different tribes are detailed, giving visitors a better sense of their history, and how each tribe’s teachings still affect the modern world.
+Of course, the museum regularly features new exhibits, so check its website to see what’s on display before you go.

 The imagiNATIONS Activity Center is a fantastic interactive experience for families, as visitors can explore genius innovations made by Native tribes, from transportation solutions (snowshoes, skateboards) to tipi-building and basket-weaving.

 When you find yourself getting hungry, head to Mitsitam Native Foods Café (which translates to “Let’s eat!” in the language of Delaware and Piscataway Natives) for Native American-inspired fare, like its famous fry bread and corn totopos.
 The restaurant is highly regarded and is frequented.